mxvish/web-quiz/README.md

   (Creating new directory is recommended.)

-2. Start both Apache and MySQL in xampp.
+2. Start both Apache and MySQL in XAMPP.

 3. Open [localhost](http://localhost)